elgindykareem/Kareem-Portfolio/README.md

 ## About

-Hey, welcome to my portfolio where I showcase my recent projects in data science.
+Hey, welcome to my portfolio where I showcase my recent projects in analytics.
 I'm finishing my degree in *Mathematical Statistics* at Stockholm's University, where I acquired skills in
 - Cleaning, visualizing and analyzing data,
 - Applying and understanding statistical methods: **OLS, Logistic Regression, kMeans, kNN, XGBoost, time forecasting, Fama-French Asset modeling.**
 - Rigorous understanding of multivariable calculus and *real analysis*